timberland-sig/rh-linux-poc/README.md

 1. Create your user account, enable [sudo](https://developers.redhat.com/blog/2018/08/15/how-to-enable-sudo-on-rhel#:~:text=DR%3A%20Basic%20sudo-,TL%3BDR%3A%20Basic%20sudo,out%20and%20back%20in%20again) access, and configure your github [ssh-key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
 2. Set up a [copr](https://docs.pagure.org/copr.copr/user_documentation.html#quick-start) user account and add [.config/copr](https://copr.fedorainfracloud.org/api/) to your user account.
 3. Clone this repository with `git clone git@gitlab.com:johnmeneghini/rh-linux-poc.git`.
-4. Create a working branch with `git checkout -b MYBRANCH`.
-This is needed keep configuration specific changes for your testbed.
+4. Create a working branch with `git checkout -b MYBRANCH` to keep configuration specific changes for your testbed.
-5. Edit *global_vars.sh* file and set the `COPR_USER` and `COPR_PROJECT` variables (c.f. `corp-cli whoami` and `corp-cli list`).
+5. Edit the *global_vars.sh* file and set the `COPR_USER` and `COPR_PROJECT` variables (c.f. `corp-cli whoami` and `corp-cli list`).

-6. Run the following commands to build and install your QEMU test environment:
+Now run the following commands to build and install your NVMe/TCP Boot test environment:

 ```
   ./setup.sh user                # this will validate your user account - run this multiple times
   ./setup.sh net                 # this will modify your hypervisor network - run this only once
-  ./setup.sh virt                # this will install QEMU - run this only once
+  ./setup.sh virt                # this will install QEMU (only on Fedora) - run this only once
   ./setup.sh build -m fedora-37  # this will build all needed rpms and artifacts and create a fedora-37 bootable iso
-  pushd host-vm                  # you must change directories
+  pushd host-vm                  # change directories
-  ./install.sh "" "-vnc :0"      # creates and installs the QEMU host-vm
+  ./install.sh "" "-vnc :0"      # creates and installs the QEMU host-vm (-vnc is optional)
   ./netsetup.sh                  # configures the QEMU host-vm
   ./create_efidisk.sh            # creates the boot/efi partition
-  pushd ../target-vm             # you must change directories
+  pushd ../target-vm             # change directories
   ./install.sh "-vnc :1"         # creates and installs the target-vm
   ./start.sh                     # starts the targe-vm
   ./netsetup.sh                  # configures the target-vm network
-  popd                           # you must change directories back to the host-vm
+  popd                           # change directories back to the host-vm
   ./start.sh                     # starts the host-vm with NVMe/TCP boot
 ```
 # How does it work: